The Korea Herald

 Lesser-known supplier for a $75,000 Mercedes?

 The question remains: why did a luxury automaker like Mercedes-Benz choose to source batteries from Farasis, the 10th largest battery manufacturer globally?
-The answer might lie in timing and necessity rather than cost-cutting.
+The answer might lie in timing and necessity as well as cost-cutting.

 Mercedes-Benz EQE 350+ all-electric sedan, the model involved in the Incheon fire on Aug.
 1. (Mercedes Benz Korea) Mercedes-Benz EQE 350+ all-electric sedan, the model involved in the Incheon fire on Aug.
 1. (Mercedes Benz Korea)